ilkkamtk/WSK/Week1/tools_pt2.md

     - Which framework does your project use? **None of these**
     - Does your project use TypeScript? **No**
     - Where does your code run? **Browser**
+    - Would you like to install them now? **Yes**
+    - Which package manager do you want to use? **NPM**
-5. You should have new file `eslint.config.mjs` which has the basic configuration for ESLint.
+5. You should have new file `eslint.config.js` which has the basic configuration for ESLint.
-6. Write `.editorconfig` and `.prettierrc` files according to the examples earlier in this page.
+6. Write `.editorconfig` and `.prettierrc.json` files according to the examples earlier in this page.
 7. Open the settings in Visual Studio Code by clicking on "File" -> "Preferences" -> "Settings" or using the shortcut Ctrl + ,.
 8. In the search bar, type "Default Formatter", choose "Prettier" in "Editor: Default Formatter"
 9. In the search bar, type "Format On Save" and check the box to enable it.
 This ensures that your code will be automatically formatted when you save the file.